ricardojoserf/dns-exfiltration/README.md

 ### Testing DNS exfiltration

-We can now run a Python script to start monitoring DNS queries to the subdomain "steve":
+We can now run a Python script to start monitoring DNS queries to the subdomains "*.steve.domain.com":

 ```python
 import socket